SEPTEMBER FIESTAS 2017

 10pm Grito de Independence Ceremony the major event of this day, the Grito or Cry to the War of Independence, which is re-enacted in plazas and zocalos all over Mexico.
 The Grito is the quintessential event of the Fiestas Patrias. (mural by Antonio Lopez Vega and can be seen at the Delegación de Ajijic on the plaza)

-11pm Popular Dance with the Band La mas sonada y Sonora Panchanguera at the Plaza Principal.
+10:30pm Popular Dance with the Sonora Panchanguera, Banda Caramelo and Astro Norteno at the Ajijic Plaza Principal.

 Sept.
 16 is Dia de la Independencia, or Independence Day.